maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-3.md

 **Video Script Prompt**

 **Objective:**
-"To detail the innovative, multi-level structure of Leonardo's ideal city, highlighting the fusion of architecture and engineering that was centuries ahead of its time."
+"To tell the story of Leonardo's 'discovery'—the secret, unconventional solution he designed.
+This is the 'stumbling across the scrolls' moment, where we reveal his multi-level vision."

 **Target Vocabulary:**
 "This video focuses on the specific, unconventional designs of Leonardo's vision."